Welcome to today's edition of the Rush 24-7 podcast.

 He knew.

-Which calls into great question the motives, Sheriff Ducknik here in the way he has conducted himself since the shooting, and since he decided to go public on television with his idle speculation as to the reason for the shooting.
+He knew that on the day of the shooting, which calls into great question the motives, Sheriff Dupnik here, in the way he has conducted himself since the shooting and since he decided to go public on television with his idle speculation as to the reason for the shooting.

-Uh from a layman's perch here, it appears that Sheriff Dupnik has been acting with malice as he runs around and blames Sarah Palin and blames me and others who do what I do for this sordid incident.
+From a layman's perch here, it appears that Sheriff Dupnik has been acting with malice as he runs around and blames Sarah Palin and blames me and others who do what I do for this sordid incident.

-Will Obama say tonight in his remarks in Tucson that Dupnik acted stupidly as he did in describing the actions of the cop in Cambridge?
+Will Obama say tonight in his remarks in Tucson that Dupnik acted stupidly, as he did in describing the actions of the cop in Cambridge?

-Will Obama castigate Ducknik?
+Will Obama castigate Dupnik?

 No, this is not going to happen.

-He called Ducknik and thanked him yesterday.
+He called Dupnik and thanked him yesterday.

 He will not insist on holding a beer summit with Dupnik.